Accessibility Plan: 2018 - 2023

 Accessibility planning is no longer an afterthought, but instead has become ingrained in the normal operating policies and procedures.

-Definitions for "disability" and "barrier" as they appear in the Accessibility for Ontarians with Disabilities Act and Ontarians with Disabilities Act.
+Definitions for "disability" and "barrier" as they appear in the Accessibility for Ontarians with Disabilities Act (AODA) and Ontarians with Disabilities Act (ODA):